top of page

 Amherst Iaido

-Iaido literally means "the way of mental presence and immediate response."
-It is a form-based martial art practicing the techniques of drawing, cutting, and re-sheathing the katana, the curved Japanese long sword.
-Although incorporating a number of different actions, Iaido forms emphasize the combination of drawing the sword with striking one's assailant.
-While the martial application of this skill is not a part of modern society, the mental and physical qualities it cultivates (calm presence of mind; a relaxed, supple, and balanced body) are powerfully relevant to everyday life.
+Iaido literally means “the way of mental presence and immediate response.”
+It is a form-based martial art practicing the techniques of drawing, cutting and re-sheathing the katana, the curved Japanese long sword.
+Although incorporating a number of different actions, Iaido forms (kata) emphasize the motion and direction of the initial draw simultaneously being the first cut to the opponent as the sword is unsheathed.
+The forms are based on different scenarios of combat against single or multiple opponents.
+While the martial application of this skill is not a part of modern society, the mental and physical qualities it cultivates are powerfully relevant to everyday life.
+The practice of this art, as in all martial arts, unifies mind, body and spirit to give the fullest expression of the embodied human being.

 Instructor